 Myanmar Earthquake: How DEC charities are supporting those affected

-Before the earthquake struck Myanmar on the 28th of March, the country was already in crisis, with a third of the population, 19.9 million people, in urgent need of humanitarian support.
-Now millions more are in need.
+Before the earthquake struck Myanmar on the 28th of March, a third of the population - 19.9 million people - were already in urgent need of humanitarian support.
+Now millions more need vital aid.

-The needs continue to be huge, but despite the many challenges delivering aid within this context, DEC charities and their local partners have already been able to reach some of the most vulnerable with lifesaving aid.
+The needs continue to be huge, but despite the many challenges delivering aid within this context, DEC charities and their local partners are reaching some of the most vulnerable with lifesaving support.
+During the first 6 months of the DEC funded response, they will continue to prioritise meeting people’s most urgent needs.

 Healthcare services

-DEC charity International Rescue Committee has been running mobile health clinics, reaching communities who might otherwise not be able to access standard healthcare services.
+DEC charity International Rescue Committee has been running mobile health clinics, reaching people who might otherwise not be able to access standard healthcare services.

-Since the earthquake, Daw Win Kyi was feeling dizziness she did not feel before the earthquake.
+Since the earthquake, Daw Win Kyi has been feeling dizziness she did not feel before.
 Being over 70, it is not easy to travel miles to a pharmacy, which is located in a nearby town.
-Thanks to the clinic, Daw Win Kyi was treated by a mobile health clinic, where she received medication for high blood pressure.
+Thanks to the clinic, Daw Win Kyi was treated by a mobile health team, where she received medication for high blood pressure.

 An elderly women receives treatment in Myanmar from a mobile health clinic